Backed by the acknowledgement of the Anne Frank House in Amsterdam, this will be the most detailed ever miniature of the

 This rear warehouse is the first room you step into when visiting the museum (the right-side window has been renovated into a doorway).

 How large will the model be?

 The completed miniature will be at 1:20 scale, making it approximately 120 cm long and 70 cm tall.
 The supporting platform on to which the model is build will extend the dimensions at the base.

 How much is it based on the real Anne Frank House?

 One hundred per cent.
 The preparation stage for this project included extensive research: online, dialogue with the staff at the Anne Frank House, and multiple personal visits to the museum in Amsterdam.
 The goal is to create a near photo-realistic art piece, in commemoration of Anne and the seven other individuals who hid there during the Second World War.

 Will the model be furnished?

 Yes.
 At the request of Anne's father Otto Frank (the only one of the group of eight who survived the war), the museum in Amsterdam is completely empty, which is the state in which it was left after the Nazis' raid.
-However this model will include full decor of how the rooms may have appeared in August 1944.
+However, this model will include full decor, speculating how the rooms may have appeared from July 1943 to August 1944.

 How detailed will it be?

 What is the inspiration behind this project?

 It comes from a combined fascination with the Second World War (particularly the Western fronts and, in particular, the Holocaust), with miniatures, and with architecture.